Stats

 What's the most important stat for a youth baseball coach to track?

 It depends on your age group.
 At 10U-11U, strike percentage and basic contact rates matter more than traditional stats.
 At 12U and above, OBP and quality at-bats are more useful than batting average alone.
-Full age-by-age guide →
+The age-by-age guides above break this down in detail.

 Should I share stats with my players?

 Carefully.
 At younger ages (10U and below), focus on effort and process, not numbers.
-At 12U+, share stats that encourage good habits — like QAB percentage, which rewards walks and hard contact, not just hits.
-More on this →
+At 12U+, share stats that encourage good habits, like QAB percentage, which rewards walks and hard contact rather than just hits.

 Does Rizzler track all of these stats?

-Rizzler tracks batting stats (hits, at-bats, walks, strikeouts, etc.), pitching stats (pitch count, strikes/balls, strike percentage), and basic fielding stats.
-Advanced stats like OPS and ERA are calculated automatically from the raw data.
+Rizzler tracks batting stats (hits, at-bats, walks, strikeouts, and more), pitching stats (pitch count, strikes and balls, strike percentage), and basic fielding stats on every plan, and numbers like OPS and ERA are calculated automatically from that scoring data.
+Advanced stats, reporting, and AI stats analysis are available on the Pro and Club plans.